horovod/horovod/docs/adasum_user_guide.rst

 A new distributed optimizer has been added to both TensorFlow and Pytorch to support the AdaSum algorithm.

-An optional parameter op has been added to DistributedOptimizer and allreduce API for users to specify which operation to perform.
+An optional parameter **op** has been added to DistributedOptimizer and allreduce API for users to specify which operation to perform.
 When **op=hvd.AdaSum** is specified, the new optimizer will be used.

+AdaSum is highly effective in scaling to large batch sizes.
+The **backward_passes_per_step** parameter of the DistributedOptimizer can be used for gradient accumulation in order to scale to larger effective batch sizes without being limited by GPU memory.

 TensorFlow
 --------------------------